 Daily Light Integral:

 The Daily Light Integral has been assumed by some as the metric for how much light plants can use.
 However this is not the case.
 DLI is used for calculating how much light has been provided, not how much can be used.
 This is a common metric for greenhouse growers for ascertaining whether enough light has been provided and whether any further additional supplementation is required.
-For example when light has been limited by overcast days.
+For example when light has been limited by overcast and cloudy weather.
 Cannabis will continue photosynthesizing for as long as light and other essential materials are provided.
-There is no physiological time or photosynthetic limit that prevents the continuation of photosynthesis in c3 plants (excluding the select that respond negatively to continous light cycles).
+There is no physiological time or photosynthetic limit that prevents the continuation of photosynthesis in c3 plants (excluding the select that respond negatively to continuous light cycles).

 As i have repeatidly stated, different light cycles do not change the efficiency of how light is used by plants.
 Growing of plants under longer light cycles may increase growth, but it also increases light energy input per unit of biomass produced.
 Meaning the amount of electricity used and cost will determine the growth or yield.
 One aspect that increased light cycles can improve on, is the turnover efficiency.
 Meaning the faster vegetation growth from increased light cycle allows for the faster finish of the overall grow.
 And with autoflowers, higher yield potential for the same duration of time.
 If your priority is about getting the most produce over time, this will be beneficial.
 However using continous light cycles could have negative impacts if plant processes respond negatively.
 As such i argue that the potential small benefits of continous light cycle is heavily outweighed by the possible large negative effects.
 With that i would recommend having some level of a dark cycle (18/6 or 20/4) as the only downside is a slightly longer grow.